brettz9/jtlt/README.md

 ## To-dos

 1. Document and add test cases to cover current features!
+(Could adapt an XSLT/XQuery test suite)

     1. Implement and demo equivalent to applying and calling templates, and root template

-    2. Demo chaining of methods, including [equivalents](http://www.saxonica.com/papers/XTech2005/mhkpaper.html#S4.) to XQuery's FLWOR expressions (see also Promises to-do), perhaps even making aliases so that XQuery's friendlier terms can be used instead of XSLT's.
+    2. Demo chaining of methods, including [equivalents](https://www.saxonica.com/papers/XTech2005/mhkpaper.html#S4.) to XQuery's FLWOR expressions (see also Promises to-do), perhaps even making aliases so that XQuery's friendlier terms can be used instead of XSLT's.